 Answer this quickly!
 Which would you prefer: an engaged employee or a satisfied employee?

 Most of you will say you would rather have an engaged employee.
 Moreover, that is not surprising.
 Managers used to focus on employee satisfaction then in 2011 and 2012; research discovered the link between employee engagement and high productivity, innovation, and profitability.
 At that point, satisfaction gave way to employee engagement as the human resources gold standard.
-And yet even today, most employee engagement models still include a measurement of employee satisfaction.
+And yet even today, most employee engagement models still include a measurement of employee satisfaction survey results.

 What’s the Difference?